X2 (record label): x2 history

 On 14 March 2013, the Pet Shop Boys officially left Parlophone after 28 years and entered into a new arrangement with Kobalt Label Services for the release of their 12th album, their first release on their own music label.
 Tennant said at the time, "We'd like to thank everyone we've worked with at Parlophone over the last 28 years both in the UK and abroad.
 When we signed to the label in 1985 we had no idea how long and successful a relationship we were embarking on.
 However it is also exciting now to commence a new phase working with a new team in a new business structure and we look forward to a creative and equally fulfilling relationship with Kobalt."

 On 31 January 2024, the Pet Shop Boys were "delighted to confirm their return to Parlophone".
-Music will continue to be released though x2 with Parlophone handling distribution.
+Music will continue to be released through x2 with Parlophone handling distribution.